Bhavani-Rajan/Bhavani-Rajan.github.io/_posts/2019-10-24-forest-cover-classification.md

   * Forest Cover Type designation

 ## Data Cleaning and Feature Engineering
-  Our Data is a clean data as its recorded observation with no null values.
+  Our Data is recorded observation with no null values.
-  Two features( Wilderness area and Soil type) are the binary columns made for the 44 columns instead of two.
+  Two features( Wilderness area and Soil type),which are the binary columns, spanning 44 columns instead of two.
   Bringing the 44 columns down to 2 columns made model perform better.

 ## Baseline prediction